-The Government presented sufficient information to support all of the factual allegations under Guideline H. Applicant used marijuana, infrequently from November 2004 and August 2013.
-He also experimented with cocaine once in October 2012 and MDMA twice, as recently as August 2013.
-The facts established through the Government's evidence and through Applicant's admissions raise security concerns under both of the above disgualifying conditions.
+The Government presented sufficient information to support all of the factual allegations under Guideline H. Applicant used marijuana, infrequently from September 1982 until approximately 2009.
+He also unintentionally ingested marijuana once in 2013.
+The facts established through the Government's evidence and through Applicant's admissions raise security concerns under both of the above disqualifying conditions.

-I have considered the mitigating conditions under Drug Involvement AG ¶ 26, and the following are potentially applicable:
+I have considered the mitigating conditions under Drug Involvement AG \P 26, and the following are potentially applicable: